Robert Jungk: Life

-In 1986, he received the Right Livelihood Award for "struggling indefatigably on behalf of peace, sane alternatives for the future and ecological awareness."
+In 1986 Jungk received the Right Livelihood Award for "struggling indefatigably on behalf of peace, sane alternatives for the future and ecological awareness."

-In 1992, he made an unsuccessful bid for the Austrian presidency on behalf of the Green Party.
+In 1992 he made an unsuccessful bid for the Austrian presidency on behalf of the Green Party.

 Jungk died in Salzburg on 14 July 1994.

+Personal life

+In 1948 Jungk married Ruth Suschitzky (1913–1995).
+Their son is journalist and writer Peter Stephan Jungk.